What is a Schematic Netlist for Your PCB?

-Once you capture your schematic as an initial layout, your schematic netlist data will be used to create the connecting lines seen in an unrouted layout.
+Once you capture your schematic and import it into an initial layout, your schematic netlist data will be used to create the connecting lines seen in an unrouted layout.
 As long as you don’t need to make any further changes to your schematic, you can rest assured your design data will remain consistent as you route your board.
 However, you’ll still need to ensure your BOM and Gerbers match the information in your schematic and netlists before manufacturing.

 How Fabricators Use Your Netlist

 During a design review, data in your schematic netlist will be compared against your Gerbers, BOM, and schematic data.
 It is common to see discrepancies between a netlist and one or more of these documents.
 Most likely, this simply results from exporting a netlist and BOM before your design is completed; a last-minute design change before sending off your design requires rebuilding your BOM, netlist, and Gerbers to ensure all the data is consistent.
 While this might sound repetitive, it’s better than using a low-quality manufacturer and receiving a batch of defective boards in the mail.